 Degradation of aesthetics due to excessive nutrient and eutrophication are addressed under BUI 8 (Eutrophication or Undesirable Algae).
 It is important to acknowledge that aesthetics is very subjective and the public will perceive conditions and impaired use differently, based on expectations and experience.
-It will be important for the RAP to consider multiple lines of evidence for restoration of this beneficial use, including U.S. Coast Guard Spill Reports, Ohio EPA TSD reports and other data sets to document that any degraded conditions are not chronic and are not caused by local sources.
+It will be important for the RAP to consider multiple lines of evidence for restoration of this beneficial use, including U.S. Coast Guard Spill Reports, Ohio EPA TSD reports and other data sets to document that any degraded conditions are not chronic, are not caused by local sources, or are no worse than the average Lake Erie watershed.